s3yonsei/blocked_samples/README.md

 # Blocked Samples

 [Blocked Samples](https://github.com/s3yonsei/blocked_samples) is a profiling technique based on sampling, that encompasses both on- and off-CPU events simultaneously.
-Based on blocked samples, we present two profiler: *bperf*, an easy-to-use sampling-based profiler and *BCOZ*, a causal profiler that profiles both on- and off-CPU events simultaneously and estimates potential speedup of optimizations.
+Based on blocked samples, we present two profilers: *bperf*, an easy-to-use sampling-based profiler and *BCOZ*, a causal profiler that profiles both on- and off-CPU events simultaneously and estimates potential speedup of optimizations.

 ## Related Paper